dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 -->
 [!code-csharp[Updating_existing_entities_3](../../../samples/core/ChangeTracking/ChangeTrackingInEFCore/GeneratedKeysSamples.cs?name=Updating_existing_entities_3)]

-As with the `Attach` example, the post with no key value set is detected as new and set to the `Added` state.
+As with the `Attach` example, the post with no key value is detected as new and set to the `Added` state.
 The other entities are marked as `Modified`:

 ```output
 Blog {Id: 1} Modified